HilaShoshan/Call-Center/README.md

 The project simulates a system of a company that provides Internet, Cable TV and Cellular services.
 The company receives calls during the day from people who want to join / service / complaint / disconnect.
-We use Lambda Architecture to analyze the calls data, where the Gateway in our project is Kafka, the Cold path is the BigMLAnalytics part, and the Warm path is the RealTimeDeshboard part.
+We use Lambda Architecture to analyze the calls data, where the Gateway in our project is Kafka, the Cold path is the BigMLAnalytics part, and the Warm path is the RealTimeDashboard part.

 ### This project consists of 4 main parts: